Neofabraea: Ecology and pathology

-Most Neofabraeae species are temperate and associated with living trees; they often sporulate or maker cankers on recently killed or fallen branches, or are isolated as endophytes from living branches or roots.
+Most Neofabraeae species are temperate and associated with living trees; they often sporulate or make cankers on recently killed or fallen branches, or are isolated as endophytes from living branches or roots.
 Some species are weak bark, leaf or root pathogens.

 Some Neofabraea species are serious plant pathogens in apple and pear orchards around the world that canker-bearing trees are usually removed.
 Neofabraea malicorticis, N. perennans and N. keinholzii cause apple anthracnose and post-harvest bull's eye rot.
 Bull's eye rot is somewhat amenable to control by fungicides, but effectiveness varies by species.
 Conventional and multiplex PCR assays for several species are available, derived from TUB2 (beta-tubulin) sequences.